linglingec/sentiment-model/README.md

    python app.py
    ```
 3) In the interface window type the text in English and press "Analyze Sentiment"
-4) Yo will get a sentiment score and a sentiment label: POS, NEU or NEG (positive, neutral or negative respectively).
+4) You will get a sentiment score and a sentiment label: POS, NEU or NEG (positive, neutral or negative respectively).